rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

 ![We're All in the Same Boat](https://atlei.com/wp-content/uploads/2016/05/Same%20Boat.jpg){: width="77%"}

-Like a pirate gazing intently through the lone spyglass, let's cast our eyes through the glass lens, and introspect backwards, on a now-past year -- and what it means to us.
+Like a pirate gazing ever so intently through the lone spyglass, let's cast our eyes through the transparent lens, and introspect backwards, on a now-past year -- and what it means to us.

 > **2022.**